What is a workflow?

 |Bottom panel||This panel is used for approval checkboxes or adding an Excel table with some data.|

-To know more about steps in workflow, read the Structure article.
+To learn more about steps in workflow, read the Structure article.

 According to the Product Specification approach, you create a product with one design.
 You create a new product, input a name, and then change a workflow file.
 It defines attributes, which you need to add below.
-To learn about creating a product in Product Specification in detail, read the Product specifications article.
+To learn about creating a product with Product Specifications in detail, read the Product specifications article.

 The PIM module allows you to create one product with product variants.
 These variants are created by connecting many designs and other options to the product.
-To know how to create a product and add the workflow file in the PIM module, read the Product Information Management article.
+To learn how to create a product and add the workflow file in the PIM module, read the PIM Module article.

 Now you are known that workflows are described in workflow files.
-To know more about workflow files, read the next Creating and editing workflows article.
+To learn more about workflow files, read the next Creating and editing workflows article.